spacetelescope/ullyses/README.md

 timeseries.py

-### Contributing
+### Contributions and Feedback

-If you want to suggest changes to this content do the following:
+We welcome contributions and feedback on this project.
+If you want to suggest changes to this content, please do the following:

 1. Fork it.
 2. Create your feature branch (git checkout -b my-new-feature).